Skip to content

 Sarah Rohan, LMHC

-Sarah is a Licensed Mental Health Counselor who specializes in working with young adults with anxiety disorders, mood disorders, adjustment to life transitions, low self-esteem, and identity development.
+Sarah is a Licensed Mental Health Counselor who specializes in working with adults and young adults with anxiety disorders, mood disorders, adjustment to life transitions, low self-esteem, and identity development.

-Her approach is strenghts-based, collaborative and geared to meet her client's specific needs and goals.
+Her approach is strengths-based, collaborative, and geared to meet her client's specific needs and goals.
 She believes in creating a safe and supportive space grounded in empathy and respect.
-After working in the field for nine years, her experience has helped many to break through barriers and live more fulfilling lives.
+After working in the field for over 10 years, her experience has helped many to break through barriers and live more fulfilling lives.

 Her specializations include: